AR banner

 Reunion of 4 of the crew - John Francis O’Reilly at the head of the table - are you able to recognise and place names to the others?
 We do know that one had the nickname of 'The Bishop'. (courtesy Julia Robinson)

-Researched for Julia Robinson - relative of W/O. O’Reilly.
+Researched for Julia Robinson, relative of WO.
+O’Reilly by Kelvin Youngs (Webmaster).
 Also to Aran Ramsell who contacted us in February 2018 (Great Grandson of Charles Leverett).
 With many thanks to Darren Sheerin and Tony Hibbered - 78 Squadron researchers who identified the crash area more accurately and supplied details of the former rear air gunner of this crew.
-Also to Lesley Penney who kindly donated to this page in February 2023.
+Also to Lesley Penney who kindly donated to the page (Feb 2023).
+Reviewed an updated by Aircrew Remembered (Oct 2024).
+Thanks to the contributor for the endorsed image for Sgt.
+Leslie Jakes (Oct 2024).

 Pages of Outstanding Interest